TonyGermaneri/canvas-datagrid/README.md

 getSelectionBounds()
 --------------------
 Gets the bounds of current selection.
-Represented as an object with the properties `top`, `left`, `bottom`, `right`.
-Same as the property `selectionBounds`.
+Returns a `rect` object.

 fitColumnToValues(name)
 -----------------------
 Resizes a column to fit the longest value in the column.
+Call without a value to resize all columns.
+Warning, can be slow on very large record sets (100k records ~3-5 seconds on an i7).

 getHeaderByName(name)
 ---------------------